-HB 783 amends the definition of "racketeering activity" to include violations of FWC laws and rules relating to the illegal taking, killing, wounding, sale, purchase, or possession of wild animal life, freshwater aquatic life, or marine life, and related crimes.
+The bill amends the definition of "racketeering activity" to include violations of FWC laws and rules relating to the illegal collection, harvest, capture, killing, wounding, sale, purchase, or possession of wild animal life, freshwater aquatic life, or marine life, and related crimes.

-By adding violations of fish and wildlife conservation laws and FWC rules to the list of crimes constituting "racketeering activity," the bill may allow wild animal life, freshwater aquatic life, and marine life traffickers to be prosecuted under the Florida RICO Act.
-Prosecuting such violations under the Florida RICO Act will enable the state to pursue asset forfeiture which may help to undermine profitability of the underlying criminal enterprises.
+By adding violations of fish and wildlife conservation laws and FWC rules to the list of crimes constituting "racketeering activity," the bill allows wild animal life, freshwater aquatic life, and marine life traffickers to be prosecuted under the Florida RICO Act.
+Prosecuting such violations under the Florida RICO Act will enable the state to pursue asset forfeiture, which may help to undermine profitability of the underlying criminal enterprises.